ktoso/rx-wiki/How-To-Use.md

 <a name='Hello-World'/>
 # Hello World!

-A requisite "Hello World!" which creates an Observable from a list of Strings, subscribes to the Observable with a function that will print "Hello %!" for each string.
+Requisite first example which creates an Observable from a list of Strings, subscribes to the Observable with a function that will print "Hello [arg]!" for each string.

+> This example is given first in Java and then other languages to provide comparison.

+> Subsequent examples will use a mixture of languages all of which can be found in the [rxjava-examples](https://github.com/Netflix/RxJava/tree/master/rxjava-examples) submodule.

 ### Java